Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-Peanut Butter Cups are one of my favorite candies.
-The commercial peanut butter cup was introduced in the 1920s and has been going strong ever since.
-I never thought of making my own until I found this recipe which is amazingly easy.
+Peanut Butter Cups were introduced in the 1920s and have been popular ever since.
+Did you know that you can make them at home?
+They really are quite easy to make and I think every bit as good.
 All that is required is to melt some chocolate, place a little in a candy cup, top with a little peanut butter mixture, and then drop a little more chocolate on top.
-That is it.
 What you end up with is a shell of chocolate with a smooth and creamy peanut butter filling inside.
-Delicious.
+So delicious that you may want to make a double batch.

-Now homemade Peanut Butter Cups do not taste like the commercial ones.
-The main difference is the flavor of the chocolate.
-Commercial peanut butter cups are made with milk chocolate, but for homemade peanut butter cups I like to use a combination of both milk and semi-sweet chocolates.
+Now homemade Peanut Butter Cups do not taste exactly like the commercial ones.
+And that is what I really like about making them.
+You can chose the type of chocolate based on your own personal preferences.
+So while commercial peanut butter cups are made with milk chocolate, you could do that or you could make them with a combination of both milk and semi-sweet chocolates (my personal preference).
 As you know every brand of chocolate has its own unique flavor so this is where you get to chose how your peanut butter cups will taste.
 You can even change the ratios of milk to semi sweet chocolate if you like.
+But keep in mind that we are not tempering the chocolate, so you will need to store the peanut butter cups in the refrigerator so the chocolate remains shiny with a nice snap.
+Otherwise, if you stored them at room temperature, the chocolate will become a little soft and develop a white coating (called bloom) after a day or two.

 To make the peanut butter filling all you do is combine peanut butter with a little butter and confectioners sugar.
 This makes the filling sweet and creamy with a nice peanut flavor.
 Peanut butter is a smooth paste made from roasted peanuts.
 The peanuts are ground, and then salt, a sweetener, and sometimes a stabilizer (to keep the oil from separating) are added.
 Peanut butter that is labeled "Old-Fashioned" or "Natural" does not contain a stabilizer.
-You can use either type in this recipe.
-Also, when buying peanut butter, if you are concerned about trans fats, check the label to see if it's listed (labeled as "partially hydrogenated oil" or "hydrogenated oil").
+I find that peanut butter that contains a stabilizer works best in this recipe.

 Related Recipes You May Like